On Calculating the Chromatic Symmetric Function: Introduction

-Our central intuition in this paper is to try and relativize graphs.
-We believe relativizing graphs to each other is a concept with a lot of potential to work on, especially in areas where algebraic structures are defined on graphs, and we need to find connections between them.
-With this in mind, in Section \ref{section:main-1}, we relativize graphs with an equal number of vertices and introduce a method to calculate the CSF of forests in a forest-basis, where by a forest-basis we mean a chromatic-basis that only contains the CSF of forests.
-In Section \ref{section:main-2}, we relativize a graph $G$ to graphs with fewer vertices and introduce a linear relation to find the coefficients of $X_G$ in $m_\lambda$-basis.
+The central theme of this paper is the concept of \emph{relativizing graphs}, which we believe holds considerable potential, particularly in settings where algebraic structures are imposed on graphs and require interrelations.
+With this perspective, in Section \ref{section:main-1}, we propose a framework for computing the CSF of forests within a forest-basis, defined as a chromatic-basis comprising only forests.
+In Section \ref{section:main-2}, we establish a methodology for relating a given graph $G$ to smaller graphs and introduce a linear relation for determining the coefficients of $X_G$ in the $m_\lambda$-basis.

-In Section \ref{section:main-1}, we define an operation on graphs inspired by a relation introduced in~\cite{orellana2014graphs} and use it to find routes between graphs, connecting them both in a combinatorial sense and an algebraic sense, resulting in a method to calculate the CSF in a forest-basis.
-As applications, we will provide combinatorial proof for two known theorems, namely the chromatic-basis theorem of Cho and van Willigenburg~\cite{cho2015chromatic} and the equivalency of the $U$-polynomial and the CSF over forests shown by Loebl and Sereni~\cite{noble1999weighted}.
-Both of these theorems previously had algebraic proofs.
-Furthermore, we show that the algorithm provided in~\cite{gonzalez2024chromatic} can be viewed as a special case of our method.
+Additionally, in Section \ref{section:main-1}, we define an operation on graphs inspired by a relation from \cite{orellana2014graphs} and demonstrate its utility in constructing paths between graphs, thereby enabling both combinatorial and algebraic connections.
+In particular, we develop a systematic approach for forming transitions between graphs such that their CSFs can be expressed in terms of each other and their smaller subgraphs.
+The smaller graphs, in this context, serve as the difference between two larger graphs, allowing us to control and manipulate these differences to establish novel relations, similar to the DNC-relation.
+Through this approach, we rigorously prove propositions concerning the interdependence of CSFs for graphs that are connected through such transitions.
+As applications, we provide combinatorial proofs for two known theorems: the chromatic-basis theorem of Cho and van Willigenburg~\cite{cho2015chromatic} and the equivalence of the $U$-polynomial and the CSF over forests, as established by Loebl and Sereni~\cite{noble1999weighted}.
+Furthermore, we illustrate how the algorithm from~\cite{aliste2023marked} can be viewed as an interesting case of our method.

-In Section \ref{section:main-2}, we use an approach inspired by the \emph{reconstruction conjecture}.
-We exploit the number of morphisms of smaller graphs to a graph $G$, ultimately resulting in a relation between the smaller graphs CSF and $X_G$.
-This approach determines almost all of the coefficients of $X_G$ in $m_\lambda$-basis.
+In Section \ref{section:main-2}, we adopt an approach inspired by the \emph{Reconstruction Conjecture}, leveraging morphism counts from smaller graphs to $G$ to derive a relation between their CSFs and $X_G$.
+Since it is known that the Reconstruction Conjecture holds for trees, we aim to utilize CSFs to recover subgraphs from a given tree and explore whether this methodology can extend to solving the Tree Conjecture.
+To this end, we establish linear relations between the CSF of a graph and the CSFs of its smaller subgraphs, enabling us to compute the number of subgraphs of a given graph systematically.
+Furthermore, we examine the vector space spanned by CSFs of graphs, shedding light on structural properties that emerge from this perspective.